 “I am particularly interested in getting young women and kids interested in tech.
 As such, I take any opportunity I can to visit schools and do talks about what it’s like being a coder,” she said.

-“If I can broaden the scope of who a developer is and what opportunities are available in tech then my hope is that more girls will see it as an exciting option.”
+“If I can broaden the scope of who a software developer is and what opportunities are available in tech then my hope is that more girls will see it as an exciting option.”

 Natasja Laurie: Software engineer